- Food and Cooking»

 Gypsy Tart - A local Kentish recipe for a cheap but delicious sweet sticky tart from 1950s England.

-As a young boy the world was recovering from a recent world war and us kids were starved of anything sweet as confectionary was still on ration and so was sugar.
+As a young boy, the world was recovering from a recent world war and bombed wreckage formed the scenery.
+The kids and adults alike were starved of anything sweet as confectionery was still on ration and so was sugar.

-The story goes (and it’s probably apocryphal) that an old gypsy lady was watching some children playing and was so appalled at their emaciated condition that she made them a tart, she thought would appeal from whatever she had in the cupboard.
+The story goes (and it’s probably apocryphal) that an old gypsy lady was watching some children playing and was so appalled at their sad faces and emaciated condition that she made them a tart, she thought would appeal using whatever she had in the cupboard.
 As I say I’m not sure it’s true but it’s a nice idea.

-This is a tart peculiar to the county of Kent and was eaten by everyone, even the schools served it.
+This is a tart peculiar to the county of Kent and was eaten by everyone, even the schools served it as it was so cheap and appealing.
 It’s so sweet I’m amazed any of us children made it to adulthood with any teeth at all !
 But we all loved it and ate every scrap.
 Even now it is still popular locally although it is normally home-made or from craft-fairs.

 Gypsy Tart recipe